-loss, for which their value as of 31 December • Evaluating the independence and competence of the independence 2023 amounted to €178.977.000 bond valuer.
+loss, for which their value as of 31 December • Evaluating the independence and competence of the independent €240.289.000 bond valuer.
+2024 amounted to representing 99,9% of Company's total • With the assistance of our internal valuation specialist: assets.